isomerpages/moe-khengchengsch/_about-us/KCS Achievements/Students.md

 #### National Chinese Calligraphy Competition 2024 Winner

-On 23 Feburary 2024, 21 of our Kheng Cheng school students participated in the **National Chinese Calligraphy Competition 2024**.
-This competition cultivates the appreciation of Chinese culture through calligraphy, promotes the art of calligraphy, and celebrates the festive season.
-Please join us in congratulating Zhang Xinyu (Primary 6.4), she is the Top 30 Finalists in Category One and has been awarded a consolation prize!
+On 23 February, 21 of our Kheng Cheng School students participated in the **National Chinese Calligraphy Competition 2024**.
+This competition aims to cultivate an appreciation of Chinese culture through the art of calligraphy, while promoting the art form itself and celebrating the festive season.

+We are thrilled to congratulate Zhang Xinyu from Primary 6.4, who has been named one of the Top 30 Finalists in Category One and awarded a consolation prize!
 Her beautiful calligraphy translates to:

 'Dragons dance over a pond of spring, birds sing in thousands of households at dawn.'